UFC 216

-UFC 216: Ferguson vs. Lee was a mixed martial arts event produced by the Ultimate Fighting Championship held on October 7, 2017 at T-Mobile Arena in Paradise, Nevada, part of the Las Vegas metropolitan area.
+UFC 216: Ferguson vs. Lee was a mixed martial arts event produced by the Ultimate Fighting Championship held on October 7, 2017, at T-Mobile Arena in Paradise, Nevada, part of the Las Vegas metropolitan area.

 Background

 A UFC Heavyweight Championship bout between current champion Stipe Miocic and former two-time champion Cain Velasquez was initially targeted to headline this event.
 After that pairing failed to materialize, the promotion announced plans for an interim UFC Lightweight Championship bout between The Ultimate Fighter: Team Lesnar vs. Team dos Santos welterweight winner Tony Ferguson and Kevin Lee to serve as the main event.

 A UFC Flyweight Championship bout between current champion Demetrious Johnson and Ray Borg was expected to headline UFC 215.
 However, the fight was canceled a day before the event, as Borg was forced to withdraw from the fight due to illness.
 His illness was unrelated to his weight cut, sources say.
 The fight was later rescheduled for this event.
 If successful, Johnson would have the all-time most consecutive UFC title defenses in any division, with eleven.

 Abel Trujillo was expected to face Lando Vannata at the event.
 However, Trujillo was removed from the card on August 14 for undisclosed reasons and was replaced by Bobby Green.

 Paige VanZant was expected to face Jessica Eye at the event.
 However, VanZant pulled out of the fight on September 25 citing a back injury and the bout was scrapped.

 A women's flyweight bout between promotional newcomers Andrea Lee and Kalindra Faria was expected to be a late addition to this event, as it was announced on September 28.
-However a few hours later, it was revealed that Lee was pulled from the contest as she didn't go through the USADA testing pool for six months.
+However a few hours later, it was revealed that Lee was pulled from the contest as she did not go through the USADA testing pool for six months.
 Usually short notice fights do not need to follow such rule, but since she has failed a drug test in the past, Lee must fulfill that requirement.
 She was replaced by fellow promotional newcomer Mara Romero Borella.

 A lightweight bout between Nik Lentz and former Bellator Lightweight Champion Will Brooks was slated for the preliminary portion of the card.
 However the pairing was scrapped during the weigh-ins for the event, as Lentz was stricken with "medical issues" and deemed unfit to compete.

 A heavyweight bout between former heavyweight champion Fabrício Werdum and Derrick Lewis was slated for the main card.
-However, the fight was scrapped the day of the event when Lewis couldn't move due to back pain from a previous back injury.
+However, the fight was scrapped the day of the event when Lewis could not move due to back pain from a previous back injury.
 As a result, Walt Harris, who was originally scheduled to face Mark Godbeer in a preliminary bout, was tabbed as a short-notice opponent for Werdum.